Probate Q&A Series

 Authority of the Personal Representative

 Under N.C.
-Gen. Stat. § 28A-15-3, the personal representative must preserve, protect, and manage estate assets, which includes real property.
+Gen. Stat. § 28A-15-1, the personal representative generally has the right to possess and manage the decedent’s real property as an estate asset, except real property devised to a devisee or heir at law and not needed for administration.
 You can review the statute here: N.C.
-Gen. Stat. § 28A-15-3.
-This duty empowers the personal representative to enforce existing leases and terminate tenancies that threaten estate value or impede administration.
+Gen. Stat. § 28A-15-1.
+This authority generally permits the personal representative to enforce existing leases and terminate tenancies when authorized as part of estate administration.

 Eviction Process in Probate Context